Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ```

-You can copy the above into Spyder and run it with the MySQL database running in Docker.
-Hopefully, you should see a new table created if you look in MySQL Workbench, or later in Superset.
+You can copy the above into Spyder and run it with the database running in Docker.
+Hopefully, you should see a new table created if you look in Workbench/pgAdmin4, or later in Superset.

 We now want to create a new table from the table we created using Python.
 We'll do this with SQL since it's a simpler transformation (a join).
-This script creates all possible pairs of ingredients where at least one effect matches, containing no duplicates, and where any single ingredient cannot combine with itself.
+This script creates all possible pairs of ingredients where at least one effect matches, contains no duplicates, and where any single ingredient cannot combine with itself.

 _Note, in dbt we don't need the CREATE statement as dbt uses the SELECT statement to construct a new table_

+NEED TO UPDATE FOR POSTRESQL

 ```sql
 CREATE TABLE ingredient_pairs AS